 As a scholar, she examines how marginalized and minoritized youth are served by mentoring and youth development programs.
-Weiston-Serdan currently serves on the Big Brothers Big Sisters LGBTQ National Advisory Council and the Research Board of the National Mentoring Resource Center.
+Weiston-Serdan is one of the founding board Members for MENTOR CA and currently serves on the boards of Give Build Share, Big Brothers Big Sisters LGBTQ National Advisory Council, and the Research Board of the National Mentoring Resource Center.

 My Latest Projects

 Youth Mentoring Action Network